steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 ## Spring Error Handler

-Certain Spring sub-systems like Spring MVC, or Spring Messaging, support the notion of a "global" [`ErrorHandler`][2].
+Certain Spring sub-systems like Spring MVC, or Spring Messaging, support the notion of a "global" `ErrorHandler`.
-Deposit Services provides an implementation **`DepositServicesErrorHandler`**, and it is used to catch exceptions thrown by the `DepositListener`, `SubmissionListener`, and is adapted as a [`Thread.UncaughtExceptionHandler`][3] and as a [`RejectedExecutionHandler`][4].
+Deposit Services provides an implementation **`DepositServicesErrorHandler`**, and it is used to catch exceptions thrown by the `DepositListener`, `SubmissionListener`, and is adapted as a `Thread.UncaughtExceptionHandler` and as a `RejectedExecutionHandler`.

-Deposit Services provides a `DepositServicesRuntimeException` (`DSRE` for short), which has a field `PassEntity resource`.
+Deposit Services provides a `DepositServicesRuntimeException` (`DSRE`), which has a field `PassEntity resource`.
 If the `DepositServicesErrorHandler` catches a `DSRE` with a non-`null` resource, the error handler will test the type of the resource, mark it as failed, and save it in the repository.

-The take-home point is: `Deposit` and `Submission` resources will be marked as failed if a `DepositServicesRuntimeException` is thrown from one of the JMS processors, or from the `DepositTask`.
+In essence: `Deposit` and `Submission` resources will be marked as failed if a `DepositServicesRuntimeException` is thrown from one of the JMS processors, or from the `DepositTask`.
 As a developer, if an exceptional condition does **not** warrant a failure, then do not throw `DepositServicesRuntimeException`.
 Instead, consider logging a warning or throwing a `DSRE` with a `null` resource.
 Likewise, to fail a resource, all you need to do is throw a `DSRE` with a non-`null` resource.
 The `DepositServicesErrorHandler` will do the rest.

 Finally, one last word.
 Because the state of a resource can be modified at any time by any actor in the PASS infrastructure, the `DepositServicesErrorHandler` encapsulates the act of saving the failed state of a resource within